zshi719/2025-Data-24100/class_notes/08_flask_soc.md

   1. Use and import of the decorator to handle validation of team name (DRY Principle).
   2. Use of a `register_college_routes` function and global `BASE_URL` to specify a single location to base everything off of.
 Since the `BASE_URL` applies to everything in this file and is important for readability it is generally okay to use it as a global.
   3. We moved the loading data command to a single function, rather than have the read csv in all files.
+  4. The `__init__.py` file in the route of the app.
+This file tells python that the directory in question is importable.
+Inside the docker container to run flask we only need to add this one, but depending on how other imports are structured others maybe required.
+(Note that these files are also python version dependent.
+Newer versions of python require less of these files to be present).

 - While there are additional ways that we can make this better and more abstracted this is probably a good enough level.
 There is very little code repetition and, another hallmark of well structured code, the imports required for each file are boxed in:
   - Our `loading_utils.py` file only requires pandas which makes sense given it loads the data.